DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Accelerated Asynchronous Algorithm

-Contrary to \cite{kovalev2021lower}, we do not employ a Forward-Backward algorithm, which requires both an extra-inversion step and additional regularity on the considered proximal operator.
-Not only this condition does not hold in this precise case, but this is not desirable in a continuized framework where iterates are not ordered in a predefined sequence and requires a local descent at each instant.
-Another major difference is that no Error-feedback is required by our approach, which is a lock for asynchrony, makes the proof more challenging and leads to additional communications.
+Our algorithm is based on a fixed-point algorithm to obtain those saddle points, which is a similar idea to \cite{kovalev2021accelerated}, which is only restricted to a setting without communication acceleration.
+Furthermore, contrary to \cite{kovalev2021lower}, we do not employ a Forward-Backward algorithm, which requires both an extra-inversion step and additional regularity on the considered proximal operator.
+Not only does this condition not hold in this particular case, but this is not desirable in a continuized framework where iterates are not ordered in a predefined sequence and require a local descent at each instant.
+Another major difference is that no Error-Feedback is required by our approach, which allows unlocking asynchrony while simplifying the proofs and decreasing the required number of communications.
 Instead, we show it is enough to incorporate a standard fixed point algorithm, \textit{without any specific preconditioning} (see \cite{condat2019proximal}).
-We consider the following dynamic:

-where $\nu,\tilde\eta,\eta,\gamma,\alpha,\tilde\alpha,\theta,\delta,\tilde\delta,\beta,\tilde\beta$ are undetermined parameters yet.
-As in \cite{nesterov2003introductory}, variables are paired in order to obtain a Nesterov acceleration.
-The variables $(x,y)$ allow to decouple the gossip steps from the gradient steps by using independent P.P.P.s.
-Furthermore, the Lebesgue integrable path of $\tilde y_t$ does not correspond to a standard momentum, as in a continuized framework~\cite{even2021continuized}; however it turns out to be a crucial component of our method.
+We consider the following dynamic: where $\nu,\tilde\eta,\eta,\gamma,\alpha,\tilde\alpha,\theta,\delta,\tilde\delta,\beta,\tilde\beta$ are undetermined real-valued parameters.
+As in \cite{nesterov2003introductory}, variables are paired to obtain a Nesterov acceleration.
+The variables $(x,y)$ allow decoupling the gossip steps from the gradient steps using independent P.P.P.s.
+Furthermore, the Lebesgue integrable path of $\tilde y_t$ does not correspond to a standard momentum, as in a continuized framework~\citep{even2021continuized}; however, it turns out to be a crucial component of our method.
 Compared to \cite{kovalev2021lower}, no extra multi-consensus step needs to be integrated.
-Our formulation of an asynchronous gossip step is similar to \cite{even2021continuized} which introduces a stochastic variable on edges; however, contrary to this work, our gossip and gradient computations are decoupled and our rates are accelerated.
-In fact, we can also consider SGD~\cite{bottou2010large}, by replacing $\nabla F(x)$ by an estimate $\nabla F(x,\xi)$, for $\xi \in \Xi$, some measurable space.
-We will need the following assumption on the bias and variance of the gradient:
+Our formulation of an asynchronous gossip step is similar to \cite{even2021continuized}, which introduces a stochastic variable on edges; however, contrary to this work, our gossip and gradient computations are decoupled.
+We emphasize that while the dynamic \ref{dynamic} is formulated using SDEs~\citep{arnold1974stochastic}, which brings the power of the continuous-time analysis toolbox, it is still \emph{event-based} and thus discrete in nature.
+Hence, the dynamic can be efficiently implemented in practice as explained in Sec. \ref{algo} and Appendix \ref{PracticalImplem}.

-\begin{assumption}[Unbiased gradient with uniform additive noise] We assume that the estimate of the gradient has no bias: